 BE AWARE!
 YOUR CREDIT CARD INSURANCE PROBABLY DOES NOT COVER "COURTESY" CARS FROM CAR DEALERSHIPS.

 I booked the courtesy car about three weeks in advance for $20/day.
 I could have booked a rental car through them for $35/day and saved myself a lot of grief.
 Most rental "cars" from "rental agencies" are covered unless they are worth more than a certain dollar figure (there are a lot of exclusions if you read the fine print).
-I learned later in the process that typically "rental car insurance" provided by Visa and other cards do not consider courtesy cars as rentals and, therefore, do not cover any damages to them.
+I learned later in the process that typically, "rental car insurance" provided by Visa and other cards do not consider courtesy cars as rentals and, therefore, do not cover any damages to them.
 It's in the fine print of credit card agreements.

 I asked Maranello to send me a quote for the repairs so I could put it through Visa insurance.
-The rim repair was $169 and the little scratch which they claimed could not be buffed out was $979 - because they had to paint the whole rear quarter panel!
+The rim repair was quoted at $169, and the little scratch which they claimed could not be buffed out was $979 - because they had to paint the whole rear quarter panel!
 The latter quote was from European Auto Body in Woodbridge.
 Nowhere was it disclosed that the Remo Ferri Group that owns Maranello BMW, also owns European Auto Body.
-The GM of Maranello admitted that European Auto Body is one of the more expensive shops.
+The GM of Maranello also admitted that European Auto Body is one of the more expensive shops.

 I spoke with BMW head office in Canada and with Remo Ferri himself - the owner of the dealership - and the GM of the Maranello.
-They all claimed that his is standard operating procedure and they would not reverse the charges on my credit card and they would not wait for my insurance to pay.
+They claimed that this is standard operating procedure and they would not reverse the charges on my credit card and they would not wait for my insurance to pay.